dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 d2.userModule().openIdHandler().logIn(openIdConfig)
 ```

-This call returns an IntentWithRequestCode which in an android app allows starting a the OpenID login screen from the configuration provider.
+This call returns an IntentWithRequestCode which in an android app allows starting the OpenID login screen from the configuration provider.

 ```java
 startActivityForResult(intentWithRequestCode.getIntent(), intentWithRequestCode.getRequestCode());